 Fresh Curry Leaves – Fresh curry leaves, not only adds a lovely flavor, it also adds a green pop of color to the chivda.

-The tanginess of dry mango powder, chaat masala along with sugar and chili powder, gives a lovely savory and sweet combination to the chivda.
+The sour taste of dry mango powder and chaat masala, along with sugar and chili powder, gives a lovely savory and sweet combination to the Makhana Poha chivda.

 - Dry Mango Powder (Aam Chur)

 - Chili Powder